-Your equipment must meet certain requirements.
+Your equipment [had to] meet certain requirements.

 Non-Domestic Renewable Heat Incentive (RHI) Ofgem Information

-The Non-Domestic Renewable Heat Incentive (RHI) is a government environmental programme that provides financial incentives to increase the uptake of renewable heat by businesses, the public sector and non-profit organisations.
+The Non-Domestic Renewable Heat Incentive (RHI) is a government environmental programme that provides financial incentives to increase the uptake of renewable heat by businesses, the public sector, and non-profit organisations.

 Eligible installations receive quarterly payments over 20 years based on the amount of heat generated.
 The scheme covers England, Scotland, and Wales.
 There is a separate scheme for Northern Ireland.
-The Department of Enterprise, Trade and Investment suspended the Northern Ireland RHI Scheme to new applicants from 29 February 2016.
+The Department of Enterprise, Trade and Investment suspended the Northern Ireland RHI Scheme for new applicants from 29 February 2016.